ytyeoh/kol/README.md

 ## purchase in valid time
 1. can only purchase each product only 2 quantity each month.

+## merchant expire
+- will display out of stock when ad to cart for merchant expire product.
+- can view as normal for product.

 ## expire
 1. only can purchase renew expire date